Purdue-ME597/ME597-Spring2025/0-Setup/1-OS_installation_guide.md

 Linux has different versions or distributions (distros), the most popular being Ubuntu.
 Ubuntu in-turn has different distros, like Ubuntu 18.04, Ubuntu 20.4, Ubuntu 22.04.
 Analogous to Windows 8, Windows 10, Windows 11.

-Just like Ubuntu, ROS 2 has its own ditros too- ROS 2 Foxy, ROS 2 Galactic, ROS 2 Humble. [source](https://docs.ros.org/en/humble/Releases.html)
+Just like Ubuntu, ROS 2 has its own distros too- ROS 2 Foxy, ROS 2 Galactic, ROS 2 Humble. [source](https://docs.ros.org/en/humble/Releases.html)

 For the entirety of this course, we will be using **Ubuntu 22.04** and **ROS 2 Humble**.